cerner/terra-clinical/packages/terra-clinical-app-delegate/docs/README.md

 # Terra Clinical App Delegate

-The AppDelegate is a object that provides a set of functions used to facilitate communcation between Containers and their consuming Containers/Applications.
+The AppDelegate is an object that provides a set of functions used to facilitate communcation between Containers and their consuming Containers/Applications.

 ## Getting Started